-The gothic and the queer have found a connection in their response to heteronormative mainstreams, morphing it into something new.
-Ghosts have always been vehicles for non-heteronormative performances of gender, non-linear timelines, and new subjectivities.
-We want to bring this forward into the 21st century with a fresh take on ghost stories, and what they can mean at this moment in time.
-This ghost story puts the queer to the front, celebrating queer joy, finding the beauty in the ramshackle, and highlighting the importance of family unbound by blood.
+Ghosts are vehicles for non-heteronormative performances of gender, non-linearity, and new subjectivities.
+We want to bring this forward into the now with a fresh take.
+This ghost story puts the queer to the front, celebrating joy, finding beauty in the ramshackle, and families unbound by blood.

 An interdisciplinary trio made up of Ana Smoleanu, Greta Rilletti-Zaltieri, and KT Miles.
 In addition to their theatre pursuits, their backgrounds are deeply routed in the humanities, equipping them with the creative and practical tools to draw from film, visual arts, myth, and more.